muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any value of the .NET structure type `System.Numerics.BigInteger`.

-Not permitted is any of the following, to keep things more correct and simpler:
+Not permitted for an **Integer** is any of the following, to keep things more correct and simpler:

 * Any value of any of the .NET structure types `System.Byte`, `System.Int16`.